thibo73800/self-driving-car/p10-mpc-project/README.md

 <img src="img/formulas.png" />

 A self-driving car is made of multiples part such that the localization, the mapping, and the control.
 In this project, we assume the localization and the mapping are done.
 Thus, the simulator comes up with a set of waypoints.
 The first step is to convert each waypoint from the world to the vehicle coordinate system.
-Then, we can use this set of points to fit a polynomial function is used as the trajectory to follow (in yellow on the video).
+Then, we can use this set of points to fit a polynomial function as the trajectory to follow (in yellow on the video).
 See: <b>MPC::WaypointsToVehiclesPoints</b> and <b>MPC::kinematicModel</b>.

 The next part of the project combined the reference trajectory and the dynamic model.
 Using the ipopt library we can set the behavior of the model and optimize it which respect to the throttle and the steering angle.
+The futur is predict assuming 100 millisecond of latency: This is the time the command propagates through the system.

-The error depends on four factors:
+The error is then compute using four factors:
 <ul>
  <li>The cross track</li>
  <li>The orientation error</li>